About

 Do 6th graders get to take a world language?

 No. World Language is offered to 8th graders only.
-WMS offers two years of Spanish, equivalent to one high school credit in World Language.
+WMS offers Spanish, equivalent to one high school credit in World Language.

 How much homework is there?

 All teachers are expected to use Schoology to post homework and due dates.
-Also, students can review what was taught in class; if they forgot their homework assignment, it will be posted on Schoology.
-Teachers are expected to teach to the highest level so catch-up homework may be frequent.
-Assigned readings are predictable homework.
+Students can review what was taught in class.

 Is there recess time?

-No. However, lunch is long enough to eat and still have time to go outside, go to the library or go to the gym.
+No. However, lunch is long enough to eat and still have time to go outside, to the library or the gym.

 Are there any after-school activities?

 Yes.
-Many activities are offered after school.
-The HOST program includes math club, computer science, study club, art, jazz, dance, chess, drama, debate, keyboarding, crafts, running, etc. They are approximately eight weeks long, and bus transportation is offered after each class for those who qualify.
+The HOST program (Huskies Out of School Time) includes rotating activities such as math club, study club, art, dance, chess, crafts, etc. They are approximately eight weeks long, and bus transportation is offered after each class for those who qualify.

 Are there team sports at WMS?